btcarter/dissertation/README.md

 2. NIFTIs were then AC-PC aligned.
 3. AC-PC aligned output was then subjected to N4-Bias correction.

+### Functional Analysis

 ## Data

 Data are stored elsewhere on a cloud service known as Box.
-I may make sample data available here in the future, but am planning on putting the entire dataset, including output on the [Open Science Framework] (https://osf.io/gjp4e/) (it's not publicly available yet).
+I may make sample data available here in the future, but am planning on putting the entire dataset, including output on the [Open Science Framework](https://osf.io/gjp4e/) (it's not publicly available yet).